Plaud-AI/plaud-sdk/README.md

 - Monitor the settings and status of the devices
 - Controll the working of the device such as start、stop etc
 - Changing the configuration of the devices ​to meet your needs
-- Retrieving the recording produced by the device After obtaining ​authorization
+- Retrieving the recording produced by the device after obtaining ​authorization
 - Integration with your workflow by connecting to PLAUD Cloud or a self-hosted service